vuejs/core/.github/contributing.md

 - Only use platform-specific runtimes if the test is asserting platform-specific behavior.

+### Testing Type Definition Correctness

+This project uses [tsd](https://github.com/SamVerschueren/tsd) to test the built definition files (`*.d.ts`).

+Type tests are located in the `test-dts` directory.
+To run the dts tests, run `yarn test-dts`.
+Note that the type test requires all relevant `*.d.ts` files to be built first (and the script does it for you).
+Once the `d.ts` files are built and up-to-date, the tests can be re-run by simply running `./node_modules/.bin/tsd`.

 ## Financial Contribution

 As a pure community-driven project without major corporate backing, we also welcome financial contributions via Patreon and OpenCollective.